symfony/symfony-docs/components/http_foundation/introduction.rst

 Streaming a Response
 ~~~~~~~~~~~~~~~~~~~~

-.. versionadded:: 2.1
-    Support for streamed responses was added in Symfony 2.1.

 The :class:`Symfony\\Component\\HttpFoundation\\StreamedResponse` class allows
 you to stream the Response back to the client.
 The response content is
 represented by a PHP callable instead of a string::